almazgimaev/sly-blog-multi-image-annotation-/README.md

 ## 🌟 Simple multi-view annotation pipeline

-1. Upload your images with multiple perspective and angels.
+1. Upload your images with multiple perspectives and angels.
 2. Assign one or multiple tags on images and easily organize photos.
 3. Annotate efficiently with AI-assistance or manual tools.